ZissisM/EnergyCrisis/README.md

  * Fig1.do: Generates Figure 1 (4 Panels) using the datasets in *Combined* and *Other* datasets.

- * HourlyEstimates.do: Generates relative vulnerability metrics and creates dataset with all countries (see *combined* datasets).
+ * HourlyEstimates.do: Generates vulnerability metric and creates dataset with all countries (see *combined* datasets).
 The *main* econometric specification estimation program.
 Simply changing the initial regression specficiation can yield different vulnerability estimates.
 It uses the *country* datasets.
 Used to generate Figure 2 Maps, Vulnerabilities for Figure 3, Panel B of Figure 4, Extended Data Map Figures (EDF 2 & 4) and SI Map Figures (S1-S6) [^2].

-  * AbsVul.do: Used to calculate absolute vulnerability from the relative vulnerabilities.
+  * AbsVul.do: Used to calculate alternative vulnerability from the relative vulnerabilities.
 Uses *Combined* datasets.

   * Fig3.do*: Generates Figure 3 scatter plots and the price cap table.
 Uses *combined* datasets.

- * Fig4.do: Generates Panel C,D,E of Figure 4.
-Also estimates average coefficients (included in generated excel sheet) used for Panel A. Uses *country* datasets.
+ * Fig4.do: Generates Panel C of Figure 4.
+Also estimates average coefficients (included in generated excel sheet) used for Panel A. Uses *country* datasets and *combined*  datasets.

  * Fig5.do: Generates Figure 5 of country case studies and price cap responsiveness (F).
 Uses *country* datasets.
 Legend is edited manually for visual purposes.

  **Extended Data and SI Figures**

+ *EDF2&3.do: Generates EDF 2 and 3 Tables showing substition patterns and complementarity.
+Also generates bycountry.xls which shows these results for all countries.
+Uses *combined* datasets.

  * fig3_load.do: Generates Figure S11 (load as a denominator for shares calculation), similar to Figure 3 scatter plots.
 Uses *combined* datasets.

   * Fig3_noOct.do: Generates Figure S12 (excluding month of October for shares and vulnerability), similar to Figure 3 scatter plots.
 Uses *combined* datasets.